-The increase in the disappearance of people in Mexico has been the reason why women in various circumstances carry out actions at any risk to find their loved ones, others voluntarily join this cause; they are called seekers and their search leadership is forceful.
-In this study, it 10 is noted that there are no official figures that identify how many there are and their various 11 situations are posed as a public problem that requires a gender analysis to understand and 12 reveal the dimension of their realities in which they operate under a context of abandonment 13 violence, inequalities and discrimination that derive from structural causes in a patriarchal 14 society.
-It is reflected that guidelines are proposed towards a public policy that recognizes 15 their own identity and has a transforming effect to guarantee and protect their human rights as women.
+Abstract- The increase in the disappearance of people in Mexico has been the reason why women in various circumstances carry out actions at any risk to find their loved ones, others voluntarily join this cause; they are called seekers and their search leadership is forceful.
+In this study, it is noted that there are no official figures that identify how many there are and their various situations are posed as a public problem that requires a gender analysis to understand and reveal the dimension of their realities in which they operate under a abandonment violence, inequalities context of discrimination that derive from structural causes in a patriarchal society.
+It is reflected that guidelines are proposed towards a public policy that recognizes their own identity and has a transforming effect to guarantee and protect their human rights as women.

-Index terms- women, gender analysis, public policy, disappeared persons, human rights.
+Keywords: women, gender analysis, public policy, disappeared persons, human rights.